Waxpple/waxpple.github.io/content/posts/day08.md

 ---
-title: "[Day08] First fight with nMigen on simply a adder!"
+title: "[Day08] First fight with nMigen on simply an adder!"
 date: 2021-07-22T15:04:50+08:00
 draft: false
 ---